-1 T = 4 T T

-- Early signs of cash flow /

-liquidity problems such as

-delays in service of

-creditors / business loans.

 Impaired financial When the borrower When the borrower is unable to

-instruments delays more than 90 meet one or more of the
+instruments delays more than 90 meet one or more of the following

-mstraments days from the payment following criteria, indicating that
+days from the payment criteria, indicating that the borrower

-of his contractual the borrower is experiencing
+of his contractual is experiencing significant financial

-installments

-instanments significant financial difficulty.
+installments difficulty.

--The death or incapacity of the
+mstamments -The death or incapacity of the

 borrower.

--The borrower's financial
+-The borrower's financial default.

-default.

--Initiate scheduling as a result of
+-Initiate scheduling as a result of the

-the deterioration of the
+deterioration of the borrower's credit

-borrower's credit capacity.
+capacity.

 -Non-compliance with financial

 commitments.

--Disappearance of the active
+-Disappearance of the active market

-market for the financial asset or
+for the financial asset or one of the

+borrower's financial instruments due

+to financial difficulties.

+-Granting lenders privileges related

-one of the borrower's financial
+to the financial difficulty of the

+borrower, which was not granted

+under normal circumstances.

+-The possibility that the borrower

+will enter bankruptcy or

-instruments due to financial
+restructuring due to financial

 difficulties.

--Granting lenders privileges

-related to the financial difficulty

-of the borrower, which was not

-granted under normal

-circumstances.

--The possibility that the

-borrower will enter bankruptcy

-or restructuring due to financial

-difficulties.

 - If the borrower's financial assets

 are purchased at a significant

 discount that reflects the credit

 losses incurred.

-108868 IIICUITEU.
+1 100000 mountou.